Equivariant operational Chow rings of T-linear schemes: Definitions and basic properties

-Finally, let $X$ be a $T$-scheme, and let $(V,U)$ be a pair as above.
-If $X$ has a $T$-equivariant smooth envelope (in particular, if ${\rm char}(\k)=0$), then there is an isomorphism ${\rm op}A^j_T(X)\simeq {\rm op}A^j(X\times U/T)$ provided $V\setminus U$ has codimension more than $j$ \cite[Theorem 2]{eg:eqint}.
-So in this case restriction to a fiber of $p_{X,T}:X_T\to U/T$ induces a canonical map $i^*:{\rm op}A^*_T(X)\to {\rm op}A^*(X)$.
-But this map, unlike its counterpart for equivariant Chow groups, is not surjective in general, and its kernel is not necessarily generated in degree one, not even for toric varieties \cite{pk:tor}.
+Finally, for any $T$-scheme $X$, restriction to a fiber of $p_{X,T}:X_T\to U/T$ induces a canonical map $A^*(X_T)\to A^*(X)$.
+Precomposing this map with $r:A^*_T(X)\to A^*(X_T)$ gives a natural map $\iota^*:A^*_T(X)\to A^*(X)$.
+In general, unlike its counterpart in equivariant Chow groups, the map $\iota^*$ is not surjective and its kernel is not necessarily generated in degree one, not even for toric varieties \cite{pk:tor}.
 This becomes an issue when translating results from equivariant to non-equivariant Chow cohomology.
-In Corollary \ref{usual.op.chow.cor} we give some conditions under which $i^*$ is surjective and yields an isomorphism ${\rm op}A^*_T(X)_\Q/\Delta {\rm op}A^*_T(X)_\Q\simeq {\rm op}A^*(X)_\Q$.
-Such conditions are fulfilled e.g. by complete $\Q$-filtrable spherical varieties.
+In Corollary \ref{usual.op.chow.cor} we give some conditions under which $\iota^*$ is surjective and yields an isomorphism $A^*_T(X)_\Q/\Delta A^*_T(X)_\Q\simeq A^*(X)_\Q$.
+Such conditions are fulfilled, among others, by complete $\Q$-filtrable spherical varieties \cite{go:rm}.